Tech-Warriors/itmd-362-project2/README.md

 My primary strengths are with design and layout of the webpage (CSS).
 I am also really strong in html markup and content information.
 ## Guzel Nasybullina
-My strengths: team-player, organized, responsible.
+My strengths: team-player, organized, responsible